deplicate/deplicate/README.md

 Latest releases let you to delete the founded duplicates or apply a custom action on them when purging.

-_From what we know, it's the most complete and fastest duplicates finder tool for Python, nowadays._
+_From what we know, it's the most complete and fastest duplicate finder tool for Python, nowadays._